How to tell your husband "it’s over"

 Interestingly, some wives don’t tell their husbands.
 This is usually because they are too frightened.
 The man might be irrational or prone to explosive outbursts.
 Many men are physically bigger than their wives and therefore can be intimidating.
 I hear often the expression, “he’s going to go mad when I tell him.”

 If you feel you can’t break the news in person, there is another way.
-Instruct a law firm as soon as possible and get them to write to your husband, informing him of your decision to end the marriage and asking him to pass the letter to his solicitor.
+Get in touch with us as soon as possible and get them to write to your husband, informing him of your decision to end the marriage and asking him to pass the letter to his solicitor.
 If you are worried this will result in a brutal reaction, your lawyer may include a second letter warning that an injunction or exclusion order can be applied for immediately.
 In my experience, this usually has the desired effect of calming the husband down and making him realise his game is up.
 However violent and unpleasant he has been in the past, he can no longer get away with it.
 A lawyer knows about it and will use it against him if necessary.
 You, meanwhile, start to feel the stirrings of empowerment.
 Someone, at last, is on your side.